 Image: Screen Australia/Causeway Films/IMDb

 Surely, a character from a spooky children's book can't be that scary, right?
 Well, maybe after reading about the Babadook, you'll think differently and want to sleep with the lights on.
+This psychological horror movie may make you think twice about having kids.

 5. The Cabin in the Woods (2012)